p113-io/strapi_tools./README.md

 ## Todo

-set in .env parameters for:
-* name of the API (api.animaespacio)
-* node version

-load .env with touch in build, upgrade, start to use the .env stored values

-in Install script:
-* Check if .env values are set, if not, prompt for values and write them in .env //done
+check database configuration in the .env if not extract it from config/database.js and copy new config files